Phalcode/gamevault-docs/docs/client-docs/setup.md

 # Setting up a GameVault Client

-If you want to use GameVault to download and install games on your computer, you need to follow these steps.
+Follow this guide to install GameVault on your computer and connect it to a server.

 ## Installation